bytescale/bytescale-javascript-sdk/README.md

 ## 🎯 Features

-Upload.js is a small file upload library (7KB) powered by a powerful file processing platform ([upload.io](https://upload.io/)).
+Upload.js is a small file upload library (7KB) for a powerful file processing platform ([upload.io](https://upload.io/)).

 You can use them together to:

 - Upload files with [7 lines of code](#-examples).
 (Files are uploaded to the Upload CDN.)
 - Download files with minimal latency.
 (Our CDN covers 200+ locations worldwide.)
-- Limit file access.
+- Secure your files.
 (Upload.js can integrate with your app's auth layer to decide who can download files.)
-- Custom file transformations.
-(Build custom transformation plugins for the Upload CDN using JavaScript.)
+- Transform files.
+(Upload.js uses a plugin-based architecture: you can build your own transformations.)
 - Resize images, crop images & convert images.
 - And much more, [explore Upload.js](https://upload.io/docs/upload-js).

 ## 👀 Examples

-#### 📖 **Uploading Files (Plain HTML & JS)**
+#### 📖 **Uploading Files (Plain JS)**

 ```javascript
 //